sagebind/isahc/README.md

 - `json`: Additional serialization and deserialization of JSON bodies via [serde].
 Disabled by default.
 - `psl`: Enable use of the Public Suffix List to filter out potentially malicious cross-domain cookies.
 Disabled by default.
 - `static-curl`: Use a bundled libcurl version and statically link to it.
 Enabled by default.
-- `async-api`: Enable the async futures-based API.
-This allows you to take full advantage of cHTTP's asynchronous core.
-Currently behind a feature flag until the futures API stabilizes.
-This an unstable feature whose interface may change between patch releases.
 - `middleware-api`: Enable the new middleware API.
 Unstable until the API is finalized.
 This an unstable feature whose interface may change between patch releases.

 ## [Documentation]